okulik/geo-ip-server/README.md

 # Geo IP Server

-This service provides geolocation data for given IP addresses.
-It exposes an endpoint at `/geoips/{:ip}`, which returns JSON-formatted data.
+The Geo IP Server service provides geolocation data for given IP addresses.
+It exposes an endpoint at `/geoips/{:ip}`, which returns data in JSON format.

+This repository serves as a template for anyone interested in running a similar service in their own hosting environment.
+While it's configured for fly.io hosting out of the box, you can easly adapt it for other platforms.
+To get started, make sure to obtain your own MaxMind license key and create a fly.io account.

+The see it in action, visit https://geo-ip-server-demo.fly.dev.
+It should display your country's flag, demonstrating how the service works.

+## Data Management and Caching

 IP addresses are automatically loaded twice a week from the [MaxMind's GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) City database into a PostgreSQL instance.
 MaxMind and other geoip data providers such as [TransUnion/Neustar](https://www.transunion.com/solution/truvalidate/digital-insights/ip-intelligence), [IP2Location](https://www.ip2location.com), and others ship their databases containing IP address ranges (in CIDR format, both for IPv4 and IPv6).
 To allow efficient querying of IP ranges with individual addresses, the [IP4R extension](https://github.com/RhodiumToad/ip4r) was added to PostgreSQL.